JaskRendix/ethernetip-rs/README.md

 client.set_slot(2); // CPU in slot 2
 ```

-Slot routing is applied consistently across all read/write operations.
+Routing is applied across all read and write operations.

 ---